eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-projects-eclipse.md

 Copy an existing local project, for example `myFirstNodeProject`, over to the remote Codewind deployment:

 1\.
-Select the remote deployment and click `Add Existing Project`:
+Right-click on your remote connection and select **Add Existing Project**:

 ![Add existing project](./images/remotedeploy-projects-eclipse/eclipse_add-project.png){:width="366"}

 2\.
-Go to the folder that contains the local project files, click `Select a project from the workspace`, and select your project:
+Click **Select a project from the workspace**, and select your project:

 ![Add to Codewind](./images/remotedeploy-projects-eclipse/eclipse_select-project.png){:width="654"}

-Codewind prompts you to confirm the project type, in this case, identified as `NodeJS`:
+Codewind prompts you to confirm the project type, in this case, identified as `Node.js`.
+Confirm the project type and click **Finish**:

 ![Confirm Project Type](./images/remotedeploy-projects-eclipse/eclipse_confirm-project.png){:width="654"}

-If you add a project to the remote connection that is already deployed on the local connection, the **Project Already Deployed** page appears:
+If you add a project to the remote connection that is already deployed on the local connection, the **Project Already Deployed** dialogue appears:

 ![Project Already Deployed](./images/remotedeploy-projects-eclipse/eclipse_project-deployed.png){:width="524"}

 3\.
-Click `Finish`.
-Project files are copied over to the Codewind server, and the new `myFirstNodeProject` appears in the Codewind pane:
+Leave the **Remove** button selected to remove the project from the local connection and click **OK**:

 ![Project Added](./images/remotedeploy-projects-eclipse/eclipse_build-project.png){:width="175"}